-A Ford Fellow may need to request a "leave of absence" from the Fellowship for personal or family medical events that prevent the Fellow from pursuing their program of study.
-During an approved leave of absence, and at the request of the Fellow, the fellowship stipend may be continued for a period of up to six weeks from the beginning of the medical event.
-For any additional time required away from the fellowship, stipend payments will be suspended until the Fellow is able to resume their program of study.
+A Fellow on tenure may need to request a "leave of absence" from the Fellowship for personal or family medical events that prevent the Fellow from pursuing their program of study.
+During an approved leave of absence, and at the request of the Fellow, the fellowship tenure and stipend may be continued for a period of up to six weeks from the beginning of an approved leave of absence.
+For any additional time required away from the fellowship, tenure and stipend payments will be suspended until the Fellow resumes their program of study.
 Fellows requesting a paid or unpaid leave of absence must contact FordAwards@nas.edu.
-Reinstatement or continuation of stipend payments after the leave period concludes is contingent upon the Fellow providing documentation of enrollment in their Ph.D. or Sc.D. program to the Fellowships Office.
+Reinstatement or continuation of tenure and stipend payments after the leave period concludes is contingent upon the Fellow providing any requested documentation to confirm enrollment in their Ph.D. or Sc.D. program.

-No health insurance is provided through the fellowship grant.
+No health insurance is provided through the fellowship award.

 A Ford Foundation Fellowship award is considered income from a non-compensatory fellowship or scholarship.
 The Fellowships Office is not required to report payments on IRS Form W-2 or 1099-MISC and will not send Fellows an official tax form.
 Fellows should contact a tax professional or a local Internal Revenue Service office to determine their individual tax liability.

-Fellows are required to submit two progress reports during each year of the three years of fellowship tenure; a mid-year report at the conclusion of the fall semester, and an end-of-year or final report at the end of the tenure year.
-If Fellows are encountering any difficulties at the fellowship institution or in receiving fellowship funds, they are encouraged to contact the Fellowships Office before submitting a mid-year report if they encounter any difficulties at the fellowship institution or in receiving fellowship funds.
-Failure to submit an end-of-year report may delay or prevent renewal of tenure.
+Fellows are required to submit two progress reports during each year of tenure.
+These include a mid-year report at the end of the fall semester, and an end-of-year or final report at the end of the tenure year.
+If Fellows are encountering any difficulties at the fellowship institution or in receiving fellowship funds, they are encouraged to contact the Fellowships Office before submitting a mid-year report.
+Failure to submit required reports may result in stipend payment suspension until the requirements are fulfilled, and failure to submit an end-of-year report may delay or prevent renewal of tenure.